Advanced Electronic Signatures

 Viewing the e-Signature information in the dashboard

-You can view the clients e-signature by clicking on Engagements > All Engagements, click on the clients Engagements to open the Engagement details.
+You can view the clients e-signature by clicking on Engagements > All Engagements (under Form Engagements), click on the clients Engagements to open the Engagement details panel.

 You will be able to see who signed, the date and time of the signature and the label of you e-signature field.
-Click on the e-signature entry to download it as a PDF or you can click on the Preview button to view the e-signature.
+Click on the e-signature entry to download it as a PDF or you can click on the View Engagement button to view the e-signature.

 There will also be a log of the e-Signature in the clients timeline.